Our team’s picks for the latest and greatest news, topics and information you should know about.

 Somebody’s going to be happy, and somebody’s going to be sad.

 Baseball seems to do this more than any other sport.
-Bart Giamatti, the former commissioner of major league baseball who was also, incredibly, a full professor of Renaissance Studies at Yale University, famously wrote this about baseball:
+Bart Giamatti, a former commissioner of major league baseball, and also full professor of Renaissance Studies at Yale University, famously wrote this about baseball:

 “[Baseball] breaks your heart.
 It is designed to break your heart.
 The game begins in the spring, when everything else begins again, and it blossoms in the summer, filling the afternoons and evenings, and then as soon as the chill rains come, it stops and leaves you to face the fall alone.
 You count on it, rely on it to buffer the passage of time, to keep the memory of sunshine and high skies alive, and then, just when the days are all twilight, when you need it most, it stops.”

-There is no joy in the Mudville of Cleveland.
-But across the windswept plains, from one great American lake to another, there is that necessary righting of the scales.
-The flip side of Cleveland’s pain is mirrored in reverse—and thus magically balanced—by the giddy, unbridled ecstasy on the streets of The Windy City.
+There is no joy in losing the World Series.
+But across the windswept plains, from one great American city to another, there is that necessary righting of the scales.
+The flip side of one team’s pain is mirrored in reverse—and thus magically balanced—by the giddy, unbridled ecstasy on the streets of the World Series champions.

 At The Clay Center, we like to write about the infinite parallels between every day life and the psyche.
-That manic energy in Chicago?
+That manic energy of the winning home team?
 That’s not our concern.
 It’ll take care of itself.

-But for the hung heads of Cleveland, here’s a bit of advice.
+But for the hung heads of other home team, here’s a bit of advice.

 Sports carry the weight that they do in our lives because of community.
 I could cite about a hundred papers showing you this, but you don’t need references here.
-Hell, you already know this.
+You already know this.

-Sports are metaphors for life because they bring us together, and being together, slapping strangers on the back, holding the door open for the same guy every day as you grab your morning coffee on the way to work, interacting and existing side-by-side…that is life.
+Sports are metaphors for life because they bring us together.
+Being together – slapping strangers on the back, holding the door open for the same guy every day as you grab your morning coffee on the way to work, interacting and existing side-by-side…that is life.

 Being together is life.
 As we’ve said before, we’re pack animals.

 Don’t go it alone.
 Seek one another out.
 Revel in the shared emotions of common experience.
 Tell stories of the games that mattered.
-Celebrate one of the best World Series in history.
-“Are you kidding me?” you’ll say, “tied at the top of the 9th?
-At home?”
+Celebrate one of your best World Series.
 Tip your hat to the improbable.
 And, hold those doors open just a little bit longer.

 And know this: as painful as it might be to consider right now, there’s always next year.
 There’s always, always next year.